 With an average property price of £266,142, there are a variety of new developments to choose from in Southampton, as well as a range of Victorian and Georgian properties.

-You’ll need a building survey if you’re buying one of Southampton’s older properties, whilst a homebuyers survey will do for a modern property.
+You’ll need a RICS Level 3 Survey if you’re buying one of Southampton’s older properties, whilst a RICS Level 2 Survey will do for a modern property.
 The cost of living is fairly low compared to other major UK cities, making Southampton a popular area for many British movers.

 Bartley West Limited